 |=1||Same variation as that of the benchmark index|

 Importance of Alpha and Beta

-Past performance of a mutual fund can be of great help while making informed decisions.
-Though past performance is not an assurance that the fund will perform in the future, it still gives a baseline to compare the mutual fund among its peers.
+The past performance of a mutual fund can be of great help while making informed decisions.
+Though past performance is not an assurance that the fund will perform in the future, it still gives a baseline to compare the mutual fund with its peers.

 When gauging the fund’s history and track record, ratios like Alpha and Beta are of great help.
 In addition, they help with the projection of prospects like viability, growth, and sustainability of the fund.

 Alpha reveals how competent the fund manager has been in generating profits in the past, how well they deal with and how quickly they adapt to the changing market scenarios.
 An investor would be best placed to make a call depending on their financial objectives and risk appetite when they are familiar with the past performance and the fund manager’s capabilities.

 Likewise, Beta signifies how volatile a mutual fund has been in the past in response to volatility in the market.
 A mutual fund with a higher beta would be a sensible pick for an investor looking to invest aggressively and reap some quick returns in a shorter run.
 A smaller upside surge in the benchmark index would result in the mutual fund moving exponentially.

 Similarly, for an investor with a modest-to-safe approach, a mutual fund with a lower beta could be ideal as the fund won’t react as wildly to the market fluctuations and yield a steady return.